 - The nature of the crime charged and the circumstances surrounding it;

-- Any special characteristics or circumstances of the defendant;
+- Your special characteristics or circumstances;

 - Whether the public interest will be best served by diverting the individual from prosecution.1

 Before agreeing to pretrial diversion, the prosecutor may require you to provide information regarding: